 Shedding / Allergens: A common myth is that Goldendoodles are 100% hypoallergenic and will never shed because they have a Poodle in their heritage.
 This is a myth!
 NO dog can ever be 100% allergen-friendly due to allergens to saliva, dander (and even urine!).
 However, Goldendoodles (when bred with genetics in mind) can be a great fit for families with allergies and/or are looking to have a dog with no-minimal shedding.

 Luckily, our doodle pups have a higher Poodle genetic makeup, which makes them more ideal for regular allergy sufferers, as well as people who are "allergic" to constantly vacuuming up hair!
 Our dogs have had genetic testing and the results show they should produce pups that should be "no - minimal shedding".
-You can read an easy to understand overview regarding their coats and shedding written by a genetic specialist we retained to evaluate their DNA results here.

 Personal note - Our dogs and the puppies they've produced all have coats that we've yet to notice any shedding, with the exception of finding hair in their brushes after grooming them.
 Coming from a being a past Golden Retriever and current Akita owner (plus several "mutt rescues" we've adopted along the way!) there is something to be said for not having to constantly have a lint roller at your disposal, picking up hair collections out of the corner and seeing it dangling from your ceiling fans!
-The fact our babies can get on the couch to snuggle - without have to vacuum the couch or pluck hair off our clothes afterward - is a HUGE bonus for us!
+The fact our babies can get on the couch to snuggle - without having to vacuum the couch or pluck hair off our clothes afterward - is a HUGE bonus for us!

 Cute-factor: Let’s be honest here: These dogs are just stinkin' cute.
 If we had a nickel for every time we looked at each other and said, "Babe!
 He/she is JUST SOOOOOO CUTE!" or strangers gushed over our pups, we'd be millionaires.
 One of the most common fights Spencer and I get into is which dog is cuter. :)